-The goal of Measure E6 is to reduce water use to less than 110 gallons per capita per day (GPCD) by 2030, less than 100 GPCD by 2035, and less than 85 GPCD by 2045.
+The goal of Measure E6 is to reduce water use to less than 110 gallons per capita per day (GPCD) by 2030, less than 100 GPCD by 2035, and less than 75 GPCD by 2045.

-Water use and the associated energy use (electricity and natural gas) to distribute and treat water supplied to the County were estimated for both the Adjusted BAU forecast scenario and the Measure E6 implementation scenario.
-Metropolitan Water District's (MWD) historical water use was used as a proxy for the unincorporated County.
-Water use in gallons per capita per day (GPCD) under the Adjusted BAU forecast was projected for each future year using the County's population and MWD's 2019 per capita water use (121 GPCD), which was then converted to acre-feet per year (AF/yr).
+Water use and the associated energy use (electricity and natural gas) to distribute and treat water supplied to unincorporated Los Angeles County were estimated for both the Adjusted BAU forecast scenario and the Measure E6 implementation scenario.
+Metropolitan Water District of

+Southern California's (MWD's) historical water use was used as a proxy for unincorporated Los Angeles County.56 Water use in gallons per capita per day (GPCD) under the Adjusted BAU forecast was projected for each future year using unincorporated Los Angeles County's population and MWD's 2019 per capita water use (121 GPCD), which was then converted to acre-feet per year (AF/yr).
 Water use associated with the implementation of Measure E9 was estimated using the target GPCD (listed above) and population, which was then converted to AF/yr.

-The electricity and natural gas use resulting from each of the water use scenarios (Adjusted BAU and Measure E9 implementation) was estimated for both residential and non-residential land uses.
-Energy intensity factors from The Pacific Institute's The Future of California's Water-Energy-Climate Nexus report were used to estimate the energy use associated with the treatment, distribution, end-use, and collection of water in the region, as well as the treatment of the resulting wastewater.
-Data from the LA County Waterworks 2020 Urban Water Management Plan (UWMP) was used to get the following regionally specific information, which was then applied to each water use scenario: the ratio of total water demand met by locally pumped groundwater (31 percent), the ratio of total water used that is collected as wastewater (59 percent), the ratio of collected wastewater that goes through secondary treatment (100 percent), and the water used by residential versus non-residential land uses (76 percent and 24 percent, respectively).
-Averages were used to estimate the amount of residential water that is heated versus non-residential water that is heated.
+The electricity and natural gas use resulting from each of the water use scenarios (Adjusted BAU and Measure E9 implementation) was estimated for both residential and nonresidential land uses.
+Energy intensity factors from The Pacific Institute's The Future of California's Water-Energy-Climate Nexus report were used to estimate the energy use associated with the treatment, distribution, end-use, and collection of water in the region, as well as the treatment of the resulting wastewater.57 Data from the Los Angeles County Waterworks Districts 2020 Urban Water Management Plan were used to get the following regionally specific information, which was then applied to each water use scenario: the ratio of total water demand met by locally pumped groundwater (31 percent), the ratio of total water used that is collected as wastewater (59 percent), the ratio of collected wastewater that goes through secondary treatment (100 percent), and the water used by residential versus nonresidential land uses (76 percent and 24 percent, respectively).^{58,59} Averages were used to estimate the amount of residential water that is heated versus nonresidential water that is heated.^{60,61}